asyncfinkd/faker-ge/README.md

-We're working on a new project called Faaker.
+We're working on a new project called Faker.
 It's a library for generating fake data.